What can be sampled locally?: The Algorithm

 \subsubsection{A global coupling for $(2+\sqrt{2})\Delta<q\le3.7\Delta+3$}

 Next, we prove Lemma~\ref{lemma-coloring-global-coupling} and bound the mixing rate when $(2+\sqrt{2})\Delta<q\le3.7\Delta+3$.
 This is done by a global coupling where the disagreement may percolate to the entire graph, whose construction and analysis is substantially more sophisticated than the previous local coupling.
-Although this sophistication only improves the threshold for $q$ in Lemma~\ref{lemma-coloring-local-coupling} by a small constant factor, we consider the effort worthwhile because it approaches the threshold of the ideal coupling discussed in Section~\ref{section-ideal-coupling} and shows that this ideal coupling in a $\Delta$-regular tree represents the worst case.
-And curiously, the extremity of this worst case only holds when $q$ is also properly upper bounded e.g.~$q\le 3.7\Delta+3$, whereas the mixing rate for larger $q$ was guaranteed by Lemma~\ref{lemma-coloring-local-coupling}.
+Although this sophistication only improves the threshold for $q$ in Lemma~\ref{lemma-coloring-local-coupling} by a small constant factor, the effort is worthwhile because it helps us to approache the threshold of the ideal coupling discussed in Section~\ref{section-ideal-coupling} and shows that the infinite $\Delta$-regular tree $\mathbb{T}_{\Delta}$ represents the worst case for path coupling.
+And curiously, the extremity of this worst case only holds when $q$ is also properly upper bounded, say~$q\le 3.7\Delta+3$, whereas the mixing rate for larger $q$ was guaranteed by Lemma~\ref{lemma-coloring-local-coupling}.

 Let $v_0 \in V$ be a vertex and $X,Y \in [q]^V$ any two $q$-colorings (not necessarily proper) which disagree only at $v_0$.
 The coupling $(X,Y)\rightarrow(X',Y')$ of the \LocalMetropolis{} chain is constructed by coupling $(\boldsymbol{c}^X,\boldsymbol{c}^Y)$, where $\boldsymbol{c}^X,\boldsymbol{c}^Y\in[q]^V$ are the respective vector of proposed colors in the two chains $X$ and $Y$.
 For each $v\in V$, the $(c_v^X,c_v^Y)$ is sampled from one of the two following joint distributions: \begin{itemize} \item \textbf{consistent:} $c_v^X=c_v^Y$ and is uniformly distributed over $[q]$; \item \textbf{permuted:} $c_v^X$ is uniform in $[q]$ and $c_v^Y=\phi(c_v^X)$ where $\phi:[q]\to[q]$ is a bijection defined as that $\phi(X_{v_0})=Y_{v_0}$, $\phi(Y_{v_0})=X_{v_0}$, and $\phi(x)=x$ for all $x\not\in\{X_{v_0},Y_{v_0}\}$. \end{itemize} Note that for all $u\neq v_0$ we have $X_u=Y_u$, and if further $X_u\in\{X_{v_0},Y_{v_0}\}$, we say the vertices $w\in\Gamma^+(u)\setminus\{v_0\}$ are \concept{blocked} by $u$, and all other $u\neq v_0$ is \concept{unblocked}.
 The special vertex $v_0$ is neither blocked nor unblocked.
 We denote by $\Gamma^B(v)$ and $\Gamma^U(v)$ the respective sets of blocked and unblocked neighbors of vertex $v$ and let $b_v = |\Gamma^B(v)|$.